rhkddud3917/Spring_project/README.md

 4. Maven
 5. Java

-I made this application with Java language.
-I used Maven for build tool, Tomcat for WAS, MySQL for database and Spring framework.
+This application is made with Java language.
+Maven is used for build tool, Tomcat is used for WAS, MySQL is used for database and Spring framework is used for project framework.
-Through JDBC, I could link my application with MySQL and Mybais makes it easier.
+Through JDBC, this application could be linked with MySQL and Mybais makes it easier.

 ## Introduce
 This application is a diary service.